StellarFw/stellar-framework.com/src/guide/websocket.md

 ### API

-The `api` event occurs when the client receives a new message with a unknown context.
+The `api` event occurs when the client receives a new message with an unknown context.

 ```javascript
 client.on('api', message => { })